worldamazing/plan/docs/overview.md

 > ## A Framework for a New World: How to Use This Document
 > This document is not a finished painting to be passively admired or critiqued.
 It is an architectural blueprint, a set of first principles, and a toolkit.
 It is a **framework**, in the same way that Django is a framework for building web applications, or a constitution is a framework for building a just society.
 >
 > A framework does not give you the finished product.
 It gives you a powerful, well-structured starting point and a set of reliable tools so you don't have to reinvent the wheel.
-It provides the core logic—the "backend"—from which a thousand unique applications can be built.
+It provides the foundational structure and core components—the "operating system"—from which a thousand unique applications can be built.
 This plan is the foundational framework from which a thousand unique and thriving communities can emerge.
 >
 > ### Local First, Globally Connected
 > The World Amazing framework is designed to be implemented at the community level.
 It is not a top-down global government.
 Think of it as a powerful, open-source operating system that a city, a region, or even a nation can choose to install on its "local hardware."